bsaqqa/backfire/README.md

 PHP CLI For Auto Backup DB.

-I run it as a cron job on Windows/Ubuntu servers to make sure we have the latest version of DB daily.
+We run it as a cron job on Windows/Ubuntu servers to make sure we have the latest version of DB daily.

 # Features